deekshakulal/DSF/README.md

 ## Running the program
-Open the terminal or new command prompt and go to 'dsf' folder:
+Open the terminal or new command prompt and go to 'App' folder:

 ```
 flask run